-The final screen ubiquity displays is the Ready to install screen (Figure 3-9).
-At this point, the ubiquity partition editor has not yet written to the disk.
-Thus, if you click Quit at this point, the hard disk will remain untouched.
+Ready to install The final screen ubiquity displays is the Ready to install screen (Figure 3-8).
+Unless ubiquity asked your permission to write to the hard disk during the partitioning phase of the installation, it has not written to the disk yet.
+If you click Quit at this point, the hard disk will remain untouched.
 This screen summarizes your answers to the questions ubiquity asked in the previous screens.
-Click Advanced to display the Advanced Options window, which allows you to choose whether to install a boot loader (normally you want to) and whether to set up a network proxy (page 405).
+Click Advanced to display the Advanced Options window, which allows you to choose whether to install a boot loader (normally you want to), whether the system should participate in an automatic, informal package usage survey, and whether to set up a network proxy (page 389).
 Click OK to close the Advanced Options window.
-If everything looks right in the summary, click Install.
+If everything looks right in the summary in the Ready to install screen, click Install.
 The installer begins installing Ubuntu on the hard disk.